SELECTING THE RIGHT EQUIPMENT

 Yes, Firecom systems can be configured to allow multiple radios to transmit at the same time.

-What makes the 3010R intercoms different from others on the market?
+What makes the 5000D intercoms different from others on the market?

-The Firecom 3010R series takes apparatus intercom systems to the next level by offering automatic squelch, enhanced noise reduction circuitry, touch pad adjustable volume utilizing membrane switching, and LED volume indicators.
+The Firecom 5000D Series takes apparatus intercom systems to the next level by offering automatic squelch, enhanced noise reduction circuitry, touch pad adjustable volume utilizing membrane switching, and bright LED indicators.
 The enhanced noise reduction is achieved by utilizing automatically controlled, dynamic range-expanding preamplifiers at each headset, which control the audio input for the intercom and radio.
 Expanding preamplifiers eliminate excess noise from unused microphones, resulting in better clarity in noisy environments.

 What is “automatic squelch”?